clownparty/Red_Badge_Project/README.md

 A project done as part of ElevenFifty's python curriculum.
 Utilizes Flask and Angular
 Calls on PokeAPI (https://pokeapi.co/)
-Creates API tables of users and pokemon teams

 Users will be able to:
   - view pokemon